-VidaCaixa does not have capital add-ons nor uses specific parameters, thus it does not apply the use of the option foreseen in article 51, section 2, third paragraph, of the Directive 2009/138/EC.
+VidaCaixa does not apply the option provided in article 51, section 2, third paragraph, of the Directive 2009/138/EC.

 5.2.f.
 Impact of any specific parameter used and amount of any capital add-on applied to the solvency capital requirement